 - Attendees should be bring their own snacks & drinks for open water sessions

-Head Coach – Peter Helling is a USA Triathlon level 2 Endurance coach, USA Cycling level 2 coach w/ distinction & certified skills instructor, and USA Swimming coach.
-Peter has developed athletes at the national championship and world championship level.
+Head Coach – Peter Helling has coached beginning, intermediate, and advanced age group athletes for over 15 years at all triathlon distances.
 He employs a friendly, supportive, and guiding coaching style allowing each athlete to develop at their own pace.
 Athlete learning is at the center of Peter’s approach.

 Head Coach – John Stewart is a USA Triathlon Level 2 Certified Coach, and Head Women’s Triathlon Coach for Wagner College (DI).
 He is a USA Swimming Coach Member and US Masters Swimming Level III Coach.
 His USA Swimming club, the Brooklyn Stingrays, trains competitive swimmers ages 6-18yrs.

 John has competed in triathlons from Sprints to Ironmans, and has enjoyed events such as the Texas Time Trials, 24hr MTB relays, the NYC Marathon, and swimming the English Channel.
 John is the Head Coach and owner of Race Day Coaching and has developed triathletes at national and world championship levels.